SudhakarKuma/R-Markdown/README.md

 * Open the `.Rmd` file(s).
 * In the **Source** window, click on **Knit** to run the file and generate PDF.

-# Features used in this .Rmd file
+# Features used in .Rmd files

 * Inserting code chunks
 * Using bullet points